toitware/toit-pixel-strip/README.md

 # Pixel Strip

-A driver library for WS2812B-compatible pixel strips like Neopixels.
+A driver library for WS2812B-compatible LED pixel strips like Neopixels.

 This takes care of the communication with the pixels via a 1-wire timing-based protocol.